anasdev1204/godot-20-games-challenge/README.md

 The second game in the list was Breakout.
 It was very similar to pong so the development time was much shorter but I tried to add more stuff like a way to reset the game and some sfx.

 - Development Time: less then 2 hours.

+## Pacman

+The third game I decided to make was pacman.
+I have decided to go with it since it seemed a better challenge than what else was on the list.
+I tried making the assets on asperite but it took too much time for a mid result so I [used these assets from itch.io](https://checkpointcafe.itch.io/pacman-practice-assets).
+It was fun to make and learned how to use tilemaps and signals more effectively.
+Have not done the pathfinding part because I figured it would take too much time for a very specific use case that I probably won't ever use again.

+- Development Time: about 4 hours.